gitmiro/heroicons/angular/heroicons/README.md

 ## Using Icons

-Import `HeroIconsModule` from 'ng-heroicons', along with any icons you want to include.
+Using the library is simple, start with a `import {HeroIconModule} from 'ng-heroicon'`, along with any icons you want to include.
 To include icons add them to the `withIcons` function call, e.g.:

 ```typescript